EliLillyCo/pytest-wdl/tests/README.md

 This test is for removing samtools random UNSET IDs when comparing.
 The two test files are from the same bam, but one had the UNSET-* IDs replaced.
-This is the only difference, so comparing them with pytest-cromwell should evaluate as equal.
+This is the only difference, so comparing them with pytest-wdl should evaluate as equal.